sourcegraph/handbook/content/departments/technical-success/support/tools/index.md

 ### Access

-- Application engineers have agent access
+- Support engineers have agent access
 - CS leadership and Tech Ops have admin access
 - Only Virginia can modify billing related items
-- We have an admin level service account application engineers can use for integration work with Zendesk.
+- We have an admin level service account support engineers can use for integration work with Zendesk.
 If you want to do anything with this account, please check with @cs-leadership in our #customer-support-internal Slack channel first (they will help make sure what you want to do won't interrupt other workflow settings); similarly, this account should not used to make configuration changes without checking with the leadership team who is responsible for Zendesk configuration
 - Tickets are also rendered via an iFrame in Salesforce for CE and sales access.

 ### Web vs desktop vs mobile app